difli/roadmap-clip-zeroshot-finetuning-/README.md

 #### **Step 1: Image Caption Generation (CaptionAgent)**

-The **CaptionAgent** automates the process of captioning the dataset.
+The **CaptionAgent** automates the process of generating captions for satellite images.
+This step provides meaningful text data for fine-tuning SkyCLIP.

 ```python
 from transformers import BlipProcessor, BlipForConditionalGeneration